British Rail Class 68

-The Class 68 is a type of mainline mixed traffic diesel-electric locomotive manufactured by Stadler Rail (and previously by Vossloh España) for Direct Rail Services (DRS) in the United Kingdom.
+The Class 68 is a type of mainline mixed traffic diesel-electric locomotive manufactured by Stadler Rail Valencia (and previously by Vossloh España) for Direct Rail Services (DRS) in the United Kingdom.
 The design is derived from the Stadler Eurolight, and Stadler's product name for this variant is the UKLight.

-On 5 January 2012, DRS announced the placement of an order for fifteen Class 68 locomotives, the first of which arriving in the UK during January 2014.
-The first batch of Class 68s was quickly followed by a second batch, also intended for DRS and the first to be built by Stadler; the delivery of these units was completed during April 2016.
+On 5 January 2012, DRS announced the placement of an order for fifteen Class 68 locomotives, the first of which arrived in the UK during January 2014.
+The first batch of Class 68s was quickly followed by a second batch, also intended for DRS and the first batch to be built by Stadler.
+The delivery of these locomotives was completed during April 2016.
 A third batch of Class 68s was also ordered, deliveries of which were completed during July 2017.
 The Class 68 has since been followed by two related locomotives, the Class 88 and Class 93.

 Since its introduction in 2014, the Class 68 has been used on numerous passenger and freight operations, including DRS's nuclear flask trains.
 In addition to DRS's freight operations, the operator has also used the type to haul various charter trains.
 Several units have been subleased to other operators, including Chiltern Railways, Abellio ScotRail, and TransPennine Express, for passenger services, hauling various rakes of carriages to do so, in some cases being outfitted with Association of American Railroads (AAR) push-pull apparatus.